bharath969/Bank-customer-Churning-prediction/README.md

 > * A fully connected sequential neural network model was created using Dense layers.
 > * Optimizer =Adam,loss=Binarycrossentrophy
 > * Activation functions (relu and sigmoid) were used
+> * Trained the model using train sets and used test sets for validation purpose
 * **`Callbacks and logs:`**
-> * ensorBoard was used to monitor the training process, and callbacks were added for early stopping and performance tracking.
+> * TensorBoard was used to monitor the training process, and callbacks were added for early stopping and performance tracking.

 ### Evaluation Metrics
 * The model achieved an accuracy score of 87% accuracy on the test set, which indicates reasonable performance for predicting customer churn.